NIKSS-vSwitch/nikss/docs/C API.md

   are required.
 - All instances of objects are movable, but not copyable.
 Pointers acquired using given instance after move are invalid (such functionalities use memory space inside context).
-- Data passed to or from functions are considered to be plain binary in the host order byte.
+- Data passed to or from functions are considered to be a plain binary in the host byte order.

 # Basic usage